Bulgaria national football team: Early 21st century

-Euro 2008 qualification

 Group G of Euro 2008 qualification had Netherlands, Romania, and Bulgaria attempting to qualify for Euro 2008, hosted by Switzerland and Austria.
 Bulgaria performed well after a run of good results against Romania which gave them the first place.
 Bulgaria finished third in the group falling short on one point behind the Netherlands.

-2010 World Cup qualification

 Bulgaria were drawn against Italy and Ireland in qualifying in Group 8.
 Bulgaria started the campaign with a series of draws.
 Manager Plamen Markov was replaced by Stanimir Stoilov in January 2009.
 The Bulgarians then recorded their first wins of the group over Cyprus, Montenegro and Georgia.
 They finished in third place with 14 points, therefore failing to qualify to a play-off spot.

-Euro 2012 qualification

 Bulgaria were drawn in Group G along with England, Switzerland, Wales, and Montenegro.
 Bulgaria finished in last place in the group.

-2014 World Cup qualification

 In the qualification phase for the 2014 FIFA World Cup in Brazil, Bulgaria were placed in Group B together with the teams of Italy, Denmark, Czech Republic, Armenia and Malta.
 Under the guidance of former player Lyuboslav Penev as head coach, Bulgaria enjoyed a revival and some noteworthy performances in friendly matches before the start of the qualifying, including a 2–1 victory over 2010 World Cup runners-up Netherlands in Amsterdam.
 The qualifying began with a 2–2 draw against Euro 2012 runners-up Italy.
 Bulgaria then edged a tight match against Armenia, which ended 1–0.
 Next, Bulgaria drew 1–1 against Denmark.
-Four days later, Bulgaria earning a hard-fought 0–0 draw away to the Czech Republic.
+Four days later, Bulgaria earned a hard-fought 0–0 draw away to the Czech Republic.
 As a result, the team climbed from 96th in the FIFA World Rankings, their lowest position in history, to 40th in November 2012.

 Penev's players hosted and defeated Malta 6–0 under heavy snowfall.
 Four days later, Bulgaria drew Denmark 1–1 in Copenhagen.
 This result left Bulgaria second in the group with 10 points, still undefeated.
 Bulgaria traveled to Italy, losing 1–0.
 After a series of poor results, Bulgaria ended up failing to qualify for Brazil 2014.

-Euro 2016 qualification

 Bulgaria were placed in a group with Italy, Croatia, Norway, Azerbaijan, and Malta.
 Bulgaria opened up their first match with a 2–1 victory over Azerbaijan.
 They were defeated 1–0 by Croatia, following another 2–1 defeat to Norway.
 To make it worse, Bulgaria drew with Malta 1–1 at home, which would cost manager Lyuboslav Penev his position.
 He was replaced by Ludogorets Razgrad manager Ivaylo Petev.

 On his debut match, Petev's squad drew Romania 0-0; this later led to a 2–2 draw with Italy, which Bulgaria led until a last-minute Italian equalizer.
 Bulgaria defeated Malta 1–0 to edge two points ever closer to the third place playoff position.
 After a series of losses, Bulgaria failed to qualify for Euro 2016 in France despite a 2–0 defeat of Azerbaijan.